-Our SEN policy and information report aims to:
+Our SEND policy and information report aims to:

-- Set out how our school will support and make provision for pupils with special educational needs (SEN) - Explain the roles and responsibilities of everyone involved in providing for pupils with SEN
+- Set out how our school will support and make provision for pupils with special educational needs (SEND) - Explain the roles and responsibilities of everyone involved in providing for pupils with SEND

-The current Special Needs Co-ordinator (SENCo) is Mr K Barry who is also the Head of Key Stage 3.
+The current Special Needs Co-ordinator (SENDCo) is Mr H Morgan.
 His role is to monitor the smooth running of special needs provision within school.
-Mr Barry is supported by Mrs Adams, the Assistant SENCo.
+Mr Morgan is supported by Mrs Ballantyne, the Assistant SENDCo.
 They liaise with parents, teaching and non-teaching staff, external agencies, heads of key stage, heads of curriculum and other senior staff.
 We are very ambitious for all pupils at Hexham Middle School and we endeavour to provide the support needed for every child to feel safe and be happy at school and achieve their potential.